Jackie Shapiro (Board Member Emeritus), United Nations & ECPAT USA

 Jackie Shapiro, United Nations & ECPAT USA Representative

-Jackie is a free-lance writer, has represented not-for-profit organizations at the United Nations for fifteen years.
+Jackie is a freelance writer and has represented nonprofit organizations at the United Nations for fifteen years.
 Currently, she is a representative for ECPAT-USA, an organization working to end the commercial sexual exploitation of children in the United States.
 Formerly, she represented Zonta International, a women’s service organization working to advance the status of women and girls worldwide.
-In her years at the United Nations, Jackie has served as the Chair of the NGO Committee on the Status of Women, Convener of the NGO Committee on UNIFEM, Chair of UNA-USA Council of Organizations, Vice-President of the Conference of NGOs in Consultative Relationship with the United Nations (CONGO), Co-Chair of the NGO Committee on UNICEF and Co-Chair of the Working Group on Girls.
+In her years at the United Nations, Jackie has served as the Chair of the NGO Committee on the Status of Women, Convener of the NGO Committee on UNIFEM, Chair of UNA-USA Council of Organizations, Vice-President of the Conference of NGOs in Consultative Relationship with the United Nations (CONGO), Co-Chair of the NGO Committee on UNICEF, and Co-Chair of the Working Group on Girls.

-Veronica Jordan, Vice President and Senior Counsel, Simon & Schuster, Inc.
+Veronica Jordan, Vice President & Senior Counsel, Simon & Schuster, Inc.

 Michele Potlow, CPA, Ford Foundation

-David is Co-CEO of Heavy Metal, a multi-platform media company focused on: Science Fiction, Horror and Fantasy.
-Previously, David was a co-founder and COO of A&M/Octone Records, which he sold to Universal Music Group in 2014.
+David is COO of Avex Group, a management company for singers and entertainers.
+Previously, David was Co-CEO of Heavy Metal, a multi-platform media company focused on: Science Fiction, Horror and Fantasy and a co-founder and COO of A&M/Octone Records, which he sold to Universal Music Group in 2014.
 At A&M/Octone he discovered and developed such artists as: Maroon 5, Hollywood Undead, K’naan and Flyleaf.
 Prior to A&M/Octone, David was a Senior Strategy Consultant in the Entertainment and Media Group at PricewaterhouseCoopers.
 David currently sits on the boards of several early-stage tech companies.
 David is on the Family Council of the March of Dimes.
 He has a B.A. from The Johns Hopkins University and an MBA from Columbia University.

 Mark Fina, Executive Creative Director, Spring Studios